The Nose (film)

 The Nose (Нос) is a 1977 Soviet TV historical drama film, directed by Rolan Bykov based on the short story by Nikolai Gogol.

 Plot

-The action takes place in St. Petersburg in the first half of the 19th century as well.
-The barber Ivan Yakovlevich, breakfast, found in a loaf of freshly baked bread someone's nose.
-If you try to get rid of the strange discoveries he was detained by police.
+The action takes place in St. Petersburg in the first half of the 19th century.

+Barber Ivan Yakovlevich, while eating breakfast, discovered someone's nose in a loaf of freshly baked bread.
+While attempting to dispose of the strange find, he was detained by the police.

-With the collegiate assessor Kovalev occurred unpleasant story.
-One fine morning he found his nose.
-Moreover, this important part of his face had healed their lives.
+An unpleasant incident befell Collegiate Assessor Kovalev.
+One fine morning, he discovered his nose was missing.
+Moreover, this important part of his face took on a life of its own.